mrizwan47/uol-itp2-project/README.md

 ### 3. ADDED: Cut Tool
 This tool let's user cut any part of the canvas.
 I plan to introduce circular, freehand and point-by-point cutting like in Adobe Photoshop but currently it only supports rectangular cutting.
-You simply press mouse button and hold it while draging on the canvas.
+You simply press mouse button and hold it while dragging on the canvas.
 You see preview of area that will be cut.
 Once you've selected you have the option to either **discard** the selection or **cut** the selected area.
-Once cut, the cutted layer will hover wherever your mouse goes.
+Once cut, the cutted layer will hover wherever your mouse goes (for preview).
 When you click anywhere on canvas the image will be placed there and you can redo the whole process.

 **Under the Hood**